xbeat/Machine-Learning/README.md

 Gradient Boosting Classifier is an ensemble learning method that combines multiple weak learners to create a strong predictive model.
 It builds trees sequentially, with each new tree correcting the errors of the previous ones.

+## Understanding Popular Clustering Algorithms

+Introduction to Clustering

+Clustering is an unsupervised machine learning technique used to group similar data points together.
+It's essential for discovering patterns and structures in datasets without predefined labels.
+Clustering helps in data exploration, customer segmentation, anomaly detection, and much more.

 ## Influential Computer Scientist Jeff Dean A Comprehensive Presentation

 Jeff Dean: Pioneering Innovations in Large-Scale Distributed Systems and Machine Learning

 Journey Through the Life and Work of a Google AI Visionary

+## Introduction to Machine Learning with Python

+Introduction to Machine Learning

+Machine Learning (ML) is a subset of Artificial Intelligence that focuses on developing algorithms and statistical models that enable computer systems to improve their performance on a specific task through experience.
+It's the science of getting computers to learn and act like humans do, improving their learning over time in autonomous fashion, by feeding them data and information in the form of observations and real-world interactions.

 ## NumPy Broadcasting Simplifying Python Code